 You must withdraw these excess SEP contributions (and allocable income) from your IRA.
 You may withdraw these amounts without penalty, until April 15 following the calendar year in which you were notified by your employer of the excess SEP contributions.
-Otherwise, the excess SEP contributions are subject to the IRA contribution limits of sections 219 and 408 and will be considered an excess contribution to your IRA.
-Thus, the excess SEP contributions are subject to a 6% excise tax reportable in Part III of Form 5329 for each year the contributions remain in your IRA.
+Otherwise, the excess SEP contributions are subject to the IRA contribution limits of sections 219 and 408 and will be considered an excess CeP contributions are subject to a 6% excise tax reportable in Part III of Form 5329 for each year the contributions remain in your IRA.